 What sorts of features does Google Stadia have?

 Stadia in general has plenty of features that were advertised both that would be available on Android and other devices.
-Many of those features are not quite available, but they are coming.
+Many of those features weren’t available when the service launched back in November of 2019.
+But throughout 2020 Google has made strides in bringing most of the promised features to the platform.

-You can already use this particular feature on the PC or on Chromecast Ultra though.
-Other upcoming features include things like Stream Connect, which is basically Stadia's version of split screen, Crowd Choice, State Share, and one of the more exciting ones, Crowd Play.
+Other features include things like Stream Connect, which is basically Stadia’s version of split screen and launched alongside Ghost Recon Breakpoint on December 18 (it is also now available in The Division 2), Crowd Choice, State Share, and one of the more exciting ones, Crowd Play.

 With Crowd Play, gamers can hop into a game with their favorite streamers.
 The way it works is it puts you in queue if there’s a wait.
 Stadia will then tell you when it’s your turn to jump in.
 You can then automatically pop into the game you were just watching.